Project overview

 The solution

 Silvia Cueva is a member of the Savings Group FACDE Ebenezer in Cajamarca, Peru, and co-runs a rose farming business with her family.
 When the business suffered setbacks due to the COVID-19 pandemic and was on standby due to the lack of production, Silvia received support from the SheCan project and its partners through an affordable loan and technical assistance.
 Thanks to this support, she was able to reactivate and improve the business by making the necessary investments.
+Photo: WFP

-The SheCan Footprint
+The SheCan footprint

-SheCan launched field operations in Zambia, Rwanda, and Peru in July 2022, where it has been successful in providing affordable financing to smallholder farmers and micro-entrepreneurs, predominantly women.
-Below are some highlights from the SheCan project in Rwanda.
+SheCan launched field operations in Zambia, Rwanda and Peru in July 2022, where it has been successful in providing affordable financing to smallholder farmers and micro-entrepreneurs, predominantly women.
+Based on the success of the first pilots, SheCan launched a new pilot in Malawi in December 2022 and in Iraq in May 2024.
+The programme has now scaled its operations in Zambia and will launch scale-up projects in Rwanda, Peru and Malawi.

 SheCan Rwanda

-The SheCan pilot in Rwanda has shown promising preliminary results.
+Implemented from July 2022 to December 2023, theSheCan pilot in Rwanda showed successful results, demonstrating the relevance of the programme to support the economic empowerment and financial inclusion of +1, 800 smallholder farmers.
 The initiative leveraged the PlusPlus crowdfunding platform to provide loan capital at below-market rates from individual lenders.
 This capital was then disbursed to a local Microfinance Institution in Rwanda, CleCam.
 With this additional capital, CleCam was able to expand its agri-finance loan portfolio for local farmers' savings groups, providing them with funds in a timely manner for the agricultural season.

 Feedback from SheCan project participants in Rwanda